You are in

 HOW CAN I CLAIM?

-In the “Consult claims” section of your reserved area, you will be able to find out whether your claim has been accepted or not.
-In this case, additional information may have to be entered.
+In the “View claims” section of your reserved area it will be possible to know if the claim has been accepted or not.
+In the latter case, you may need to enter additional information.